What Is the Cost of Living in Fort Worth?

 This means in addition to understanding the city’s overall score, it’s also important for prospective Fort Worth residents to take individual scores into account.
 Here’s how Fort Worth ranks in each cost of living category:

 - Home prices: Housing is one of the biggest factors that contribute to a city’s overall cost of living, and Fort Worth ranks very well in this category.
 The city earns an exceptionally low score of 85.5 on the housing index.
 This is well below the national average of 100, and fairly close to the statewide average of 84.3.
+Home prices can also vary depending on which Fort Worth neighborhood you set your sights on.

 - Groceries: Food is another expense that can vary greatly from city to city.
 And, once you take a look at our guide to the best restaurants in Fort Worth, your food budget will be a top priority!
 In all seriousness, in Fort Worth, the cost of feeding yourself is a bit lower than the national average, earning a score of 97.7.
 However, this is significantly higher than the statewide average, which falls at 93.7.
 This is most likely due to higher costs in metropolitan areas, compared to the many rural parts of Texas that influence the state’s overall score.